rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/webpack/webpack.config-file.md

 +     ]
 +   }

-# Transsormations like converting ES6 to ES5
+# Transformations like converting ES6 to ES5 with 'babel-loader'

 ```js
 module: {